16 South Australia

 As Figure 1 displays, South Australia began the postwar period during the Playford era.
 Sir Thomas Playford was the longest-serving premier in Australian history, leading the Liberal Country League (LCL) government from 1938 to 1965 and steering his party through eight election wins.
 The Playford era is most notable for its ‘forced industrialisation’ of the South Australian economy.
 The Playford governments frequently intervened in markets, established publicly owned utilities and housing, and led a transformation of the state’s economy away from a largely rural-agricultural base to a more significant industrial base.
 Public spending on health and education was often lower, though, than in other states, while the paternalism and conservatism of Playford’s LCL meant that South Australia also significantly lagged behind in social and cultural policy reform.

-Figure 1 South Australian governments and premiers by party.
+Figure 1: South Australian governments and premiers by party.

 Industrial expansion and economic growth underpinned both the LCL’s and Playford’s personal electoral popularity.
 But they also contributed to Playford’s eventual demise, as economic transformation fostered a changed political geography, with population moving from rural areas and concentrating in the metropolitan region.
-Indeed, if not for the peculiarities of South Australia’s electoral system (outlines above) at the time, the Playford era likely would have been much shorter.[14]
+Indeed, if not for the peculiarities of South Australia’s electoral system (outlined above) at the time, the Playford era likely would have been much shorter.[15]
 Figure 2 shows the share of the first preference votes of the LCL/Liberal and Labor in House of Assembly elections from 1944 to 2018.
 For much of the Playford era, the Labor Party secured more popular support.
 Indeed, in 1944, 1953 and 1962 this led to the Labor Party winning the estimated two-party preferred vote but nonetheless losing the election.
-This was a product of the severe electoral malapportionment explored above.
+This was a product of the severe electoral malapportionment described above.
 It was not until the 1970s that South Australia had a genuinely democratic electoral system founded upon a ‘one vote, one value’ principle and a level playing field for parties.

-Figure 2 Party shares of the first preference vote in the House of Assembly.
 Note: the spike in the vote of ‘others’ in 1975 is due to a split in the Liberal Party.

 The Dunstan decade (1970–79)